dmbarbour/wikilon/docs/AboutAO.md

 AO developers are encouraged to construct very 'wide' dictionaries.
 This is unlike conventional languages where each "library" covers a specific problem and "applications" compose multiple libraries.
 Instead, developers derive from a popular, curated dictionary that includes an abundance of integrated examples and documentation.
 As necessary, they may patch or merge DVCS-style to push or integrate external changes.

 The Awelon [application model](ApplicationModel.md) allows for a hosted dictionary to contain applications including data elements and databases and so on.
 And even support dictionary-level garbage collection.
 It's ultimately a very RESTful style, able to integrate with real-time systems via publish-subscribe and other multi-agent system idioms.

-## Constraints on Words and Tokens

-Words are weakly constrained to fit tokens, control size, and support wrappers or extensions.

-* no empty or enormous words; 1..30 bytes valid UTF-8
-* no C0, SP, `@[]{}<>(|),;"`, DEL, C1, replacement char

-However, these constraints do not ensure a clean embedding in URLs, HTML, English text, and so on.
-So there may be other limitations in context.
-An [editable view](EditingAO.md) may require escaping use of problematic words.

-Words `a`, `b`, `c`, and `d` are valid, but are implicitly defined as the four corresponding ABC primitives.
-They may not be redefined.
-These are effectively the four 'keywords' of AO.

-Dictionary names must also be valid words.
-And ABC tokens (annotations, gates, sealers, unsealers) should be valid words modulo the prefix character.